 Slip Stoppers of Alabama

-If someone slipped tomorrow, would you be exposed?
+If someone slipped tomorrow, are you exposed?

 Professional commercial entryway during light rain

-Slip Risk Checklist PDF
+Risk Exposure Checklist PDF

 If the floor looks clean, it’s treated as safe.
+If no one has fallen recently, it’s considered acceptable.

-But appearance is not measurement.
+But appearance is not always the best indicator of performance.

 And formal traction testing rarely happens unless something goes wrong.